 Residences at DeCordova.
 This property is a senior (55+) affordable housing project located in Granbury, Texas in the Dallas-Fort Worth area.
 Construction was completed in April 2009 and lease-up continues, however, the property has not yet reached stabilization which is defined in the bond documents as the generation of a 1.15:1 debt service coverage ratio for six straight months.
 In January 2010, the Partnership issued a Notice of Default through the bond trustee to begin foreclosure procedures in order to remove the limited partner.
 Such notice was issued in February 2010 and the foreclosure was completed in March 2010.
 Through this process the Partnership has removed the limited partner which will allow the property owner to "re-syndicate" the low income housing tax credits ("LIHTCs") to a new limited partner thereby providing additional capital to the project.
 The Partnership believes that, if this can be accomplished, such new equity would be sufficient to allow for the current bonds to remain in place and operations be funded through an extended lease-up period.
 Until such time as additional capital, through the re-syndication of the LIHTCs, is contributed, the full impact of these developments will not be known.
-As of December 31, 2009, the property had 31 units leased out of total available units of 76, or 41% physical occupancy.
-As of June 30, 2010, the property had 41 units leased out of total available units of 76, or approximately 54% physical occupancy and an additional five leases are pending.
+As of December 31, 2009, the property had 31 units leased out of total available units of 76, or approximately 54% physical occupancy and an additional five leases are pending.
 At the request of the Partnership, in April 2010, the property owner reduced the number of units set aside for affordable tenants to 60% and began leasing 30 units to market rate tenants.
 Based on the level of leasing activity resulting from the change in the mix of affordable and market rate tenants, the Partnership continues to believe that DeCordova is capable of reaching stabilization

 Residences at Weatherford.
 Residences at Weatherford are currently under construction and will contain 76 units upon completion.
 This property is a senior (55+) affordable housing project located in Weatherford, Texas in the Dallas-Fort Worth area.
 At this time infrastructure construction activities have been substantially completed but no construction has begun on the actual apartment buildings.
 In January 2010, the Partnership issued a Notice of Default through the bond trustee and began foreclosure procedures to remove the limited partner.
 Such notice was issued in February 2010 and the foreclosure was completed in March 2010.
 Through this process the Partnership has removed the limited partner which will allow the property owner to recapitalize the property by pursuing an alternative plan of financing.
 Specifically, the Partnership has worked with the general partner of the owner to identify available Tax Credit Assistance Program ("TCAP") funding through application to the Texas Department of Housing and Community Affairs ("TDHCA").
 A TCAP Written Agreement with TDHCA has been entered into which commits TCAP funds to the project and final approval of the funding was received from the TDHCA board in March 2010.
-The Partnership believes that the TCAP funding will be sufficient to allow for the current bonds to remain in place, construction to be complete and operations to be funded through an extended lease-up period.
-Formal agreements must still be finalized before such funds are available to the project.
-Formal agreements and funding were originally expected to be completed in the second quarter of 2010, however, the process has been delayed due to the large number of transactions involving TDHCA to be closed.
+The Partnership believes that the TCAP funding will be sufficient to allow for the current bonds to remain in place, construction to be completed in the second quarter of 2010, however, the process has been delayed due to the large number of transactions involving TDHCA to be closed.
 We continue to work with TDHCA to complete all necessary documentation and now expect to be completed and have funding available before December 31, 2010.